bdeboe/isc-mem-config/README.md

 # IRIS Memory Configuration Wizard

-:warning: DRAFT - validation in progress
+> :warning: DRAFT - validation in progress - this does not represent official best practices while this warning message is in place

 InterSystems IRIS memory settings are crucial to ensure high performance.
 This simple web-based wizard helps identify best practice settings and links to the corresponding product documentation for additional background.